ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 	1. Likely the object in question when the problem seeks an "text", "characters", "patterns", "labels".

 ### Recursive objects
-**Thinking recursively is learning to look for bug things that are made from smaller things of *exactly the same type as the big thing*.**
+**Thinking recursively is learning to look for big things that are made from smaller things of *exactly the same type as the big thing*.**

 Recursive structures occur everywhere in the algorithmic world.
 Each of the structures above have a way to describe in terms of recursion:
 1. **Permutations**: Delete the first element of a permutation of `n` and you get a permutation of `n-1`.